 - Forces and magnets

-- Plus a ‘Super Science’ topic: ‘We are Astronauts’
+- A ‘Super Science’ topic: ‘We are Astronauts’

 We continue to develop scientific skills and knowledge in Year 4.
 Pupils are given further opportunities to use different types of scientific enquiry to answer questions.